shreyasajj/SpotBotMessager/README.md

 # Steps
 1. Just run `docker run -d -p 5000:5000 -env CLIENT_ID="CLIENT_ID from spotify" --env CLIENT_SECRET="CLIENT_SECRET from spotify" --env APP_ENV="Production" shreyajj/spotifybot:latest`
 2. Go to "https://your.site/login" to be prompted for login.
 If you need to login, it will redirect you.
-If you need to know what the login redirect url it needs go to the home page and it should show you on the logs portion of the page.
+If you need to know what the login redirect url, go to the home page and it should show you the redirect Url on the page like `REDIRECT URL: http://your.site/login"`.
 3. Hit the endpoint "https://your.site/api/message" with a `post` request having a body in `form-data` containing `name = "User asking permision"` and `message="asking/command"` (message must start with `!`)

 # Environmental Variable